CloudBees-community/sbt-cloudbees-play-plugin/README.markdown

 <pre><code>CloudBees.username := Some("youruser")

 CloudBees.applicationId := Some("yourapp")

+// Optional: use to pass in properties to play.
+Can pass in a url for application.conf (see docs)
+// Cloudbees.jvmProps := "-DapplyEvolutions=true -Dmykey=false"
 </code></pre>

 Now your all configured and good to go, there are two commands you can run with this plugin: